It’s sweater weather again, and that means it’s time to start thinking about your holiday marketing plans.

 This is something most of you are probably doing already.
 That’s great!
 But let’s take it one step further: offer the gift certificates in a package with some other items.
 A package can feel like more of a special deal to someone than just a straight gift certificate.
 Don’t get me wrong!
 Gift certificates are great.
 But if you’re anything like some of my friends, they just feel that gift certificates and cards by themselves are boring and should be given with a little something extra.

-As an aside for those of you in Ontario: people are often confused about the provincial regulations around selling gift cards and certificates.
+As an aside for those of you in Ontario, Canada: people are often confused about the provincial regulations around selling gift cards and certificates.
 You absolutely can put an expiry date on a gift card for a specific service.
 See the Ontario government website for details.

-Now, to be clear: if you do offer discounts, go for it!
+Now, to be clear: if you do like to offer discounts, that’s fine!
 One thing that could be really helpful to get your books more full after the holidays are over is to offer a discount on hard-to-fill time slots.
 Or, offer a discount if someone books multiple appointments.

 But for those of you who really don’t like discounts or feel they are not appropriate, you can add value instead, which gives a similar incentive to clients without compromising your professional stance.